nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func NewEpoch(epochNum int)
 ```

 NewEpoch method removes all container size estimations from epoch older than epochNum \+ 3\.
-Can be invoked only by NewEpoch method of the Netmap contract\.
+It can be invoked only by NewEpoch method of the Netmap contract\.

 ##### OnNEP11Payment